guillempascual/FastFoodBundle/README.md

 2. **Managing tickets** A cooker can list the tickets, select one and mark the items as done - PENDING
 3. **Managing products** Manager keeps the list of products updated - DONE

+There are two ways in which order can be sent:

+Web
+==

+These are the addresses to get the commands
 ##ticket/list
 Lists all the tickets, and also allows to create new ones as well as delete them